gyasifordjour/11053488_DCIT205/README.md

 User Experience Design: Enhancing the user experience through intuitive navigation, responsive design, and engaging content presentation.

-Version Control: I have had more insight in the use of Git and Github.
-That is how to fork a repository, make commit and how to make a pull request.
-Futher more some mistakes led me to do futher researches, like how to undo commit, revert and reset a commited and also how to delete a repository.
+Version Control: I have had more insight into the use of Git and Github.
+That is how to fork a repository, make a commit, and make a pull request.
+Furthermore, some mistakes led me to do further research, like how to undo a commit, revert and reset a commit, and also how to delete a repository.

 Contributing
-I welcome contributions from my course mates and adding new features, or improving documentation, your contributions make this project better for everyone.
+I welcome contributions from my coursemates and adding new features, or improving documentation, your contributions make this project better for everyone.
 Check out our Contributing Guidelines for more information.

-Thank you for your interest and contributions to the Computer Science Website Department project!Feel free to explore the codebase, contribute, and provide feedback.
+Thank you for your interest and contributions to the Computer Science Website Department project!
+Feel free to explore the codebase, contribute, and provide feedback.
 We appreciate your interest and involvement in the Computer Science Department Website!